 Fondant is a fun and versatile medium for covering and decorating cakes; however, it can be tricky to work with.
-Weather, temperature and environment can all affect the texture and performance of your fondant, but you can avoid these problems before they start with these helpful fondant tips and tricks!
+Weather, temperature and environment can all affect the texture and performance of your fondant.
+You can avoid these problems before they start with these helpful fondant tips and tricks!

-From how to color fondant to the best ways to store it, these tips for working and decorating with fondant are great to keep in mind before starting your next project.
+From how to use fondant to the best ways to store it, these tips for working with fondant are great to keep in mind before starting your next project.

-Fondant can be sticky and has a tendency to pick up crumbs and dirt, so make sure your work surface is nice and clean before you start rolling.
-To prevent your fondant from sticking to your counter, lightly dust your work surface and fondant roller with confectioners’ sugar or cornstarch.
+Fondant can be sticky and has a tendency to pick up crumbs and dirt, so make sure your work surface is clean before you start rolling.
+Prevent fondant from sticking to your counter by lightly dust your work surface and fondant roller with confectioners’ sugar or cornstarch.
 You can also use solid vegetable shortening to prevent sticking if you live in a very dry climate or if your fondant is already a little dry.

 Before rolling, take some time to knead your fondant until it’s soft and pliable.
 Make sure you wash your hands before you start so nothing sticks to the fondant.
 You can also coat your hands with a thin layer of solid vegetable shortening or wear food-safe gloves.

-It’s also important to keep the fondant moving as you work.
-Never flip it over after you start to roll, just turn it about a quarter of the way to prevent sticking and help ensure the thickness of your fondant is even.
+It’s important to keep fondant moving as you work.
+Never flip it over after you start to roll.
+Just turn it about a quarter of the way to prevent sticking and help ensure the thickness of your fondant is even.

 You can also mix more than one color of fondant together to get a whole rainbow of shades!
 Add a small amount of dark teal fondant to white fondant to get a lighter teal, or combine red and blue fondant for purple.
 This is a great way to use up any leftover fondant you may have from another project, so don’t throw your scraps away!

-For super rich colors, like black or red, you may need to add quite a bit of color to get the shade you need, which might affect the consistency of your fondant.
-For those instances, we suggest buying pre-colored Decorator Preferred fondant, which comes in a variety of shades.
+For super rich colors, like black or red, you may need to add quite a bit of color to get the shade you need.
+This might affect the consistency of your fondant.
+For those instances, we suggest buying pre-colored Decorator Preferred fondant, which comes in a variety of shades, including black.

-To get a nice, clean finish to your fondant cake, make sure you ice your cake smooth with buttercream frosting before covering it with fondant.
+To get a nice, clean finish to your fondant cake, make sure you frost your cake smooth with a thin layer of buttercream frosting.
 This will prevent any imperfections on your cake from poking through the fondant.

-If you’re using a lighter shade of fondant, ice your cake with white buttercream.
-Using white buttercream is a good rule all around unless you’re using black fondant, in which case chocolate icing works just as well (and is easier to remove if any frosting gets on your fondant).
+If you’re using a lighter shade of fondant, frost your cake with white buttercream.
+Using white buttercream is a good rule all around unless you’re using black fondant, in which case chocolate frosting works just as well.

-Use a rolling pin to help drape the fondant over your cake.
-Once draped, work quickly to smooth out the fondant, using a Fondant Smoother for the top and your hand to smooth out the sides.
+When your fondant is at the desired thickness, use a rolling pin to help drape the fondant over your cake.
+Once draped, work quickly to smooth out the fondant using a Fondant Smoother for the top and your hand to smooth the sides.

 Any excess fondant on the base of your cake should be cut off with a knife or Fondant Trimmer.

-Fondant tends to dry out quickly, so be sure to keep it covered or wrapped in plastic wrap when not being used.
-After decorating, roll unused fondant into a ball and coat with a thin layer of solid vegetable shortening to prevent drying.
+Fondant dry out quickly, so be sure to keep it covered or wrapped in plastic wrap when not being used.
+After decorating, roll unused fondant into a ball and coat with a thin layer of solid vegetable shortening.
 Wrap tightly in plastic wrap and store at room temperature in an airtight container.
-Stored this way, your fondant should last about a couple of months.
+Stored this way, your fondant should last about a month.

 - Fondant picks up dirt and lint easily so be sure to avoid wearing fuzzy sweaters or clothing when working with fondant